 - you are representing yourself (you are a litigant in person) and not eligible to have your case paid for by legal aid, a trade union, or insurance.

 This guide is also for people supporting litigants in person, for example Support Through Court volunteers, Citizens' Advice volunteers, housing support workers, advice workers and court staff, as well as relatives and friends.

 This guide is not for you if you are involved in:

-Have a look at Suing in the civil court – an overview of the process to get an overview of what a typical case might look like and How a claim is dealt with – summary table.
+Have a look at An overview of the process of taking a claim in the civil court to get an overview of what a typical case might look like and How to take a claim in the civil court - at a glance .

 We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 We would be grateful if you could tell us what you think of this information by completing our Feedback survey.
 We will use your feedback to seek funding and improve our guides and make sure they are as helpful as possible.